dmwm/DAS/doc/sphinx/data_objects.rst

 DAS data objects
 ================

-DAS needs to deal with variety of different data object representations.
+DAS needs to deal with a variety of different data object representations.
-For instance, data-provides can send back to DAS a meta-data in different data formats, such as XML, JSON, etc. The document structure is not known to DAS a-priory.
+Data from providers may have both different formats (eg XML, JSON), and different ways of storing hierarchical information.
+The structure of response data is not known to DAS a-priori.
 Therefore it needs to treat them as data objects.
 Here we define what it means for DAS and provide examples of DAS data objects or DAS records.